MHNahib/unicode-to-bijoy-chrome-extension/README.md

 ## Converts Unicode text to Bijoy ANSI and copies to clipboard.

-Originally developed by [https://www.linkedin.com/in/ngelias/?originalSubdomain=bd](Md.
-Elias Hossain) and the functionalities are defined by [https://bsbk.portal.gov.bd/apps/bangla-converter/index.html](Ministry of Land).
+This Chrome extension is based on the converter originally developed by [Md.
+Elias Hossain](https://www.linkedin.com/in/ngelias/?originalSubdomain=bd) and the functionalities defined by the [Ministry of Land](https://bsbk.portal.gov.bd/apps/bangla-converter/index.html).
+It allows you to convert Unicode text to Bijoy ANSI, a popular encoding for Bengali text, and automatically copies the converted text to your clipboard.

-The version of the chrome extension is developed for the sake of personal interest.
+The extension was created out of personal interest to provide a convenient tool for users who prefer Bijoy ANSI encoding for typing and displaying Bengali text.